JordanLDiaz/fs-journal/notes/08-async.md

   27. extra fun stuff - added off-canvas class to offcanvas, added new css class w/ background-color, backdrop-filter (blur), nasa controller --> added bootstrap.offcanvas to get offcanvas to disappear onclick of fav.

+checkpoint tips
+- need apis for todo, weather, image, quote, but not time.
+-for time: look up how to do update on an interval, time formatting. weather icon: openweathermap.org - look at current weather data docs, the icon data in sandbox is what needs to go in undefined part of url (append to url...)
+-image tag for icon url, string intepolate the this.icon